splunk/splunk-cloud-auth-js/packages/cloud-auth-node/README.md

     clientSecret = CLIENT_CREDENTIAL_SECRET,
     grantType = 'client_credentials');

-// use AuthManagerSettings to initialize an AuthManager. const authManager = new ClientAuthManager(authSettings);
+// Use AuthManagerSettings to initialize an AuthManager. const authManager = new ClientAuthManager(authSettings);

-// use AuthManager as the tokenSource to initialize SplunkCloud. const svc = new SplunkCloud({ tokenSource: authManager, defaultTenant: TENANT });
+// Use AuthManager as the tokenSource to initialize SplunkCloud. const svc = new SplunkCloud({ tokenSource: authManager, defaultTenant: TENANT });

 ...

 ```

-Additional examples can be found under the [examples directory](examples).
+For additional examples, see the [examples directory](examples).

 ## Documentation

-For general documentation, see the [Splunk Developer Portal](https://dev.splunk.com/scs/).
+For Splunk Cloud Services documentation, see the [Splunk Developer Portal](https://dev.splunk.com/scs/).

-For JavaScript SDK documentation, see the [Splunk Cloud Services SDK for JavaScript API Reference](https://dev.splunk.com/scs/reference/sdk/splunk-cloud-sdk-js).

 ## Contact

 If you have questions, reach out to us on [Slack](https://splunkdevplatform.slack.com) in the **#sdc** channel or email us at _devinfo@splunk.com_.